-Miniature Schnauzer Lifespan and Health Problems
+Miniature Schnauzer Lifespan and Common Health Problems

 You love your adorable Miniature Schnauzer.
 This playful little dog likely feels like a precious member of your family.
 Who couldn’t love that sweet, little face?
 So how can you make sure your Miniature Schnauzer has a long lifespan?
 To keep your pup healthy and happy, be on the lookout for these health issues, and take preventative measures whenever you can.
 Your little pup is worth it.